 Most people encounter periods of stress in their lives.
 However, when stress becomes chronic, it can affect other components of health.

-Chronic stress also negatively impacts the brain through memory problems, loss of brain cells, and weakened mental health.
+Chronic stress also negatively impacts the brain through memory problems, and weakened mental health.
+Stress can lead to neural atrophy, or actual shrinking of the brain.

 The restorative impact of the endorphins from a round of golf, along with the meditative nature of the focus it requires may help reduce stress.
 Additionally, exercising outdoors, or “green exercise,” is actually better than indoor exercise when it comes to stress reduction.